Preparing Your House for a Generator

 We don’t live in a secluded area, where services are cut off regularly (or at length).
 Nor do we have medical equipment that runs 24/7.
 So we didn’t feel a standby generator was necessary.
-A backup generator is just fine.
+A good portable generator is just fine.
 Larger systems are obviously more expensive to purchase, install, and run.
 For us, a 5,000-watt backup generator struck the right balance between what we felt was essential for comfort and what our budget would allow.

 4. Practice Installation